2022/2023 NCD Race Series

-To give local skiers a chance to develop their racing skills and enjoy competition in a variety of race formats
+- To give local skiers a chance to develop their racing skills and enjoy competition in a variety of race formats

-To help clubs to run races by supplying some of the needed equipment and guidance
+- To help clubs to run races by supplying some of the needed equipment and guidance

-To encourage friendly competition with a points system for race results
+- To encourage friendly competition with a points system for race results

-To celebrate our local skiers – both in Ontario and Quebec
+- To celebrate our local skiers – both in Ontario and Quebec

 The NCD has a very minimal set of expectations for race organizers regarding the series.
 These expectations are as follows:

 1. Races will have a published race notice and published results

 2. The published results will follow the NCD Year of Birth (YOB) and Category guidelines and are sent to the NCD HP Rep one week after the conclusion of the event.

 3. Registration for the event is open minimum two weeks prior to the event date.

-4. NCD series events are low-fluoro (LF) events (unless sanctioned by another higher level body).
-Meaning the expectation is that race participants will NOT use High-fluoro (HF) or medium-fluoro (MF) waxes, including HF or MF powders, pucks, blocks and liquids.
-This includes the use of cold weather powder additives & hardeners.
+4. NCD series events are non-fluoro (LF) events (unless sanctioned by another higher level body).
+Meaning the expectation is that race participants will NOT use High-fluoro (HF), Low-Fluoro (LF) or any other waxes with fluorocarbon content, including powders, pucks, blocks, liquids, and kick waxes.
 While we know that race organizers cannot enforce this directive, please include it in all race notices.

 In keeping aligned with the long term athlete development model, the NCD Race series will be using YOB for race series awards for the younger participants and race categories for the older age groups.